stefvw93/emit-changed-only-plugin/readme.md

 Why?

 When your app bundle is overwritten - even when maintaining the same file name - the server might see the file is changed (e.g. by modified date).
 A client browser will request the file and the server will tell the browser that the file changed.
-Which results in the browser redownloading the file and thus your javascript will have to recompile or serialize your js, every time the app is started.
+Which results in the browser downloading, interpreting and compiling your JS, every time the app is started.

 See https://v8.dev/blog/code-caching-for-devs.